Intersection property and interaction decomposition: Intersection Property implies decomposability over finite posets

-\end{proof} \begin{cor} Let $\F\in \hom(\A,\vect(V))$, with $\A$ finite and $V$ any vector space. \\ $\F$ is decomposable if and only if $\F$ verifies (I). \end{cor} \begin{proof} If $\F$ verifies (I) then it verifies (C), as (C) requires a subset of the conditions required for (I) to hold. \end{proof} \begin{cor} If $\A$ is finite, condition (I) and (C) are equivalent. \end{cor} \begin{proof} We just saw that if $\F\in \hom(\A, \vect(V))$ verifies (I) it verifies (C).
-If $\F$ statisfies (C) then $\F$ is decomposable by Theorem.(\ref{central-result}).
-Therefore, by Proposition.(\ref{tentative}), $\F$ satisfies (C). \end{proof} \begin{rem} Let us remark that even though the collection of posets is not a set the recurrence holds as we prove a property on subset of $\N$ \end{rem}
+\begin{cor} Let $\F\in \hom(\A,\vect{V})$, with $\A$ finite and $V$ any vector space. \\ $\F$ is decomposable if and only if $\F$ verifies (I). \end{cor} \begin{proof} If $\F$ verifies (I) then it verifies (C), as (C) requires a subset of the conditions required for (I) to hold. \end{proof}